-The majority of our sales are seasonal with the highest volume typically realized during the summer and warmer months.
+Sales have been seasonal with the highest volume typically realized during the summer and warmer months.
 As a result, our operating results from one fiscal quarter to the next may not be comparable.
 Additionally, our operating results are affected by numerous factors, including fluctuations in the costs of raw materials, changes in consumer preference for beverage products, competitive pricing in the marketplace and weather conditions.